What is Vitamin B1 (Thiamine)?

 Thiamine is an essential vitamin, and we need its beneficial powers each and every day.
 Not getting enough thiamine is a problem in certain global regions.
 In other places, though, alcohol abuse and certain medical conditions are the main cause of thiamine depletion.

 If you need a boost of this helpful vitamin, it’s available as a supplement in a variety forms.
 It can be produced synthetically and it is also included in packaged foods.
 Getting too much thiamine can be toxic and getting too little can be deadly, however.
 All in all, though, vitamin B1 is usually playing its balanced part in the background quite well.
 It helps metabolize proteins, use carbohydrates and also provides support to the nervous system.
-It’s useful for a variety of special needs and illnesses, and when we treat its fragile properties with care, vitamin B1 is right there in our daily diet and on the shelves.
+It’s useful for a variety of special needs and illnesses, and when we treat its fragile properties with care, vitamin B1 has its place in our daily diet.